Do I Qualify?

 by Ashley Priest

-Simply put, the answer is no. Because cannabis is still federally illegal, it is still considered a Schedule 1 drug.
-Therefore, those with their medical marijuana cards are thought to be using a controlled substance, and, as a result, the federal law bars them from purchasing firearms.
+Well, these questions can’t be answered with a simple yes or no. Technically, because cannabis is still federally illegal, it is still considered a Schedule 1 drug.
+Therefore, those with their medical marijuana cards are thought to be using a controlled substance, and, as a result, federal law bars them from purchasing firearms.
+However, many states have loopholes in their laws that allow medical cannabis patients to own guns.

 This article details more about being a gun owner as a medical cannabis user and how these laws may differ state by state.
 However, nothing in this article should stand as legal advice: for formal questions about medical cannabis and gun ownership in your state, we recommend consulting with a lawyer.